Hodge-Tate stacks and non-abelian $p$-adic Hodge theory of v-perfect complexes on rigid spaces: Complexes on the Hodge--Tate stack and Higgs modules

 where $\X$ is the rigid generic fibre.
 Moreover, for any $\omega$-Hitchin-small coherent Higgs bundle $\mathcal M$,

-\end{corollary} \begin{proof} For any affine smooth rigid space $\X=\mathrm{Spa}(A)$, the ring $A$ is regular, hence perfect complexes concentrated in degree $0$ are equivalent to coherent $\O_{\X}$-modules.
+\end{corollary} Here by a perfect $\O_{\X_v}$-module we mean a perfect complex concentrated in degree $0$. \begin{proof} For any affine smooth rigid space $\X=\mathrm{Spa}(A)$, the ring $A$ is regular, hence perfect complexes concentrated in degree $0$ are equivalent to coherent $\O_{\X}$-modules.
 The cohomological comparison is immediate from \Cref{computation-cohomology-koszul-resolution} by comparing $R\Hom(\O,-)$ on both sides. \end{proof}